Tomaž Berločnik

-Tomaž Berločnik (born 1968) is a Slovenian business executive, mechanical engineer, and basketball administrator, currently serving as the CEO of the Slovenian company Petrol Group.
+Tomaž Berločnik (born 1968) is a Slovenian business executive, mechanical engineer, and basketball administrator, mainly known as a former CEO of the Slovenian company Petrol Group.
 Also, he is the president of the men's basketball club Cedevita Olimpija and former president of the basketball club Olimpija Ljubljana.

 Early life and education

 Berločnik earned his bachelor's degree in mechanical engineering from the University of Ljubljana.
 At the same university, he earned his master's degree in business administration in 1997.

 Business career

 After graduation, Berločnik continued his career as a project manager in the companies recovery department of the Slovenian Development Fund.

 During the 2000s, Berločnik was a general manager for Slovenian companies Donit Tesnit and Berli.
 In February 2010, he became the chief executive officer for Istrabenz.
 He left Instabenz after one year.

 On 1 February 2011, Berločnik became the chief executive officer and president of the management board for Petrol Group, the largest Slovenian oil distributing company.
 In February 2015, he is re-appointed for his second five-year term as the CEO of the company.

 Berločnik was a member of the supervisory board for Slovenian companies Elan, Slovenske železnice, Telekom Slovenije, and Petrol.